Code-Institute-Submissions/CI-milestone-two/README.md

 We usually ended up checking reviews across multiple sites and publishers, which were often contradictory, before we settled on something, a time-consuming process in itself.
 It occured to me that one single, no-frills search engine that pulls back review scores from respected sites like ImDB, Rotten Tomatoes etc would be really useful, especially considering how much time we are all spending on our couches during this pandemic.

 I settled on the name 'Should I Watch This?' or 'SIWT?' for short.
-As Matt Rudge says a few times in the Code Institute video tutorials: "A good programmer is a lazy programmer", I endeavoured to keep the site as streamlined as possible.
+I endeavoured to keep the site as streamlined as possible.
 Throughout the process of coding the site, I kept in mind how irritating I found other movie review sites which are full of ads, predictive text searches, slow-running etc.. and tried to only include the necessary feautures in my own site.
-I also decided to use a bootstrap template to get me started.
+As Matt Rudge says a few times in the Code Institute video tutorials: "A good programmer is a lazy programmer", with this in mind I decided to use a bootstrap template to get me started.
 I believe my Milestone One project demonstrated my skills in HTML and CSS, so I decided to save myself some time here and focus on getting the API functionality correct.
-Early in the devlopment stages I decided to ditch the standalone home page and search pages I had planned and instead had the search bar prominently featured on the landing page.
-Any results would be displayed deirectly below this and if a user could see the item they were lookking for, clicking on it would bring them to a seperate page with additional info.
+Early in the development stages I decided to ditch the standalone home page and search pages I had planned and instead had the search bar prominently featured on the landing page.
+Any results would be displayed directly below this and if a user could see the item they were looking for, clicking on it would bring them to a separate page with additional info.

 The Code Institute tutorials regarding APIs did not cover what I was hoping to achieve here so I undertook quite a bit of external learning before and during the development of this project.
 As I progressed it became apparent that my hopes of connecting to multiple APIs were not achievable because the established, recognisable sites all charge for access.
 Sadly I can't afford this at the moment so I settled on the one free, reliable API that I could find which had a large database: 'TMBD'.